Skip to main content

 Leased vs. owned battery

 Some older Renault Zoe and Smart EQ models came with leased batteries: the manufacturer keeps title to the pack and bills you monthly.
 The leasing company carries primary insurance, but you still need cover for damage that occurs while the car is in your hands.
-Read your lease contract and bring it to the insurance agent on the first call.
+Read the lease contract and bring it to the insurance agent on the first call.

-Marten bites: the quiet EV expense most policies skip
+Marten bites: the underestimated EV expense

 4